 Subtopics Grade 4 Grade 8 Grade 12 Phases of Matter and Atomic Substructure P4.2: Many materials can be solid and liquid depending on temperature.
 P8.3: In any state-gas, liquid, or solid-the temperature influences the motion of atoms and molecules.
 In solids the atoms are close together, held in place relative to each other by forces between them, and move only with small vibrations about those positions.
 In liquids, the atoms or molecules are close together but are moving around relative to one another.
 The atoms and molecules that make up gas are relatively far apart and move around freely.
-Chemical Processes P8.4: In a chemical reaction, the atoms of the reacting substances are regrouped in characteristic ways into new substances with different properties.
-Atoms only rearrange.
-As such the amount of matter does not change.
 P12.3: In gasses or liquids, the motion of atoms or molecules leads to collisions between them.
 Such collisions are necessary for chemical processes to occur.
 Higher rates of collisions occur at higher temperatures, because atoms are typically moving faster, and at higher pressure in a gas, because the atoms are closer together.
-P12.4: A stable molecule has less energy than the same set of atoms at rest far apart.
-Any process that results in a new set of molecules must start with some energy input that allows a break-up for the initial molecule or molecules to begin the process.
-Often this energy comes from the kinetic energy of colliding molecules.

-Subtopics Grade 4 Grade 8 Grade 12 Chemical Processes (continued) P12.5: In some chemical reactions, energy is released as higher kinetic energy of motions of the products compared to that of the reactants.
-P12.6: The total number of atoms of each type does not change in any chemical process; that is, atoms are conserved in all such processes.
-Knowing that atoms are conserved during chemical processes, together with knowledge of the characteristic chemical properties of each element, allows individuals to describe and predict chemical reactions.
+Chemical Processes P12.7: Nuclear processes, including fusion, fission, and radioactive decays of unstable nuclei, involve release or absorption of energy.
+The total number of neutrons plus protons does not change in any nuclear process.
 Nuclear Processes P12.7: Nuclear processes, including fusion, fission, and radioactive decays of unstable nuclei, involve release or absorption of energy.
 The total number of neutrons plus protons does not change in any nuclear process.